beauCoker/hacking/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-**NOTE: This package is still in development.
-It is not intended for use yet.**

 ### Hacking intervals

 "Could a different reasonable researcher analyzing the same data come to a different conclusion?"
 This is a question that gets to the heart of whether or not a scientific result can be trusted, yet it's a question that traditional statistical inference has little to say about.